St. George Utah Temple

 History

-Brigham Young, the church's president, announced the construction of the St. George Temple on November 9, 1871.[7]
-Young selected St. George due to it being the location of some of his most loyal followers, aiming to bring unification to an area perceived as inhospitable.[8]
-St. George was founded by 309 families, as announced at the church's general conference, to initiate a cotton mission.[9][7]
-At the announcement, some were a "mix of emotions," and others were said to shout "Glory, hallelujah!"[8][9]
-The settlement period posed challenges of starvation and economic hardship, and the construction of the temple played a crucial role in providing food and economic stability.[10]
+Brigham Young, the church's president, announced the construction of the St. George Temple on November 9, 1871.[3]
+Young selected St. George for the temple’s location, citing the presence of loyal church members in the area and a desire to unify a region considered challenging to settle.[4]
+St. George was founded by 309 families as part of an initiative announced at General Conference called the "Cotton Mission," intended to support the local economy through cotton production.[5][3]
+At the announcement, some were a "mix of emotions," and others were said to shout "Glory, hallelujah!"[4][5]
+The settlement period posed challenges of starvation and economic hardship, and the construction of the temple provided both employment and a source of economic stability.[6]

-When the St. George Temple was announced, the Salt Lake Temple would not be finished for another 22 years, as it was dedicated in 1893.[11]
-The St. George Temple was built to satisfy the church's immediate need for an appropriate place for temple ceremonies and ordinances.[12]
-The temple became the third completed by the church and the first in Utah.[13]
+At the time of the St. George Temple’s announcement, the Salt Lake Temple was still in the early stages of construction and would not be completed and dedicated for another 22 years, until 1893.[7]
+The St. George Temple met an immediate need for a place to conduct temple ceremonies and ordinances,[8] and it later became the first temple where members could perform all ordinances for their ancestors.[9]
+The temple became the third completed by the church and the first in Utah[10] following the Latter-day Saints' migration westward after the death of church founder Joseph Smith.[11]

 To address the issue, workers created drains to eliminate as much water as possible before adding in stone for the foundation.
-Teams of oxen brought large lava rocks from a nearby quarry to the site to be crushed into gravel to create a dry foundation for the temple.
-Workmen suggested using an old cannon that the city had acquired to crush the stone.[18]
+Teams of oxen brought large lava rocks from a nearby quarry to the site to be crushed into gravel, creating a dry foundation for the temple.
+Workmen suggested using an old cannon the city had acquired to crush the stone.[16]

 On the left is a cannon hanging from a rope, above a pile of rocks, along with other details about the St. George Temple's history.